 Kids' Easy How to Make Thanksgiving Pine Cone Turkey Place Cards

 It is great to participate in large, family-bonding formal holiday meals.
 This craft idea can help you by engaging the younger members of the family in an activity which contributes to the table decor, and keeps them busy (productively occupied.)
-Since it can be completed quickly - no glue is involved, therefore there is no drying time - this art activity can be done on the day of the meal by all the youngsters.
+Since it can be completed quickly (no glue is involved, therefore there is no drying time), this art activity can be done on the day of the feast by all the youngsters.
 Older cousins or siblings can lend a helping hand to younger ones.

 Furthermore, most households with young children own the supplies, so no great expense will be incurred.
 In my area, it is easy to get pine cones at Thanksgiving time.
 If this is not the case for you, an arts and crafts store may carry them.
 The use of scissors and safety in not ingesting materials may require supervision, but most children who are school age will be just fine working on these place card holders.
 Furthermore, the great-aunts and grandparents will be absolutely delighted at the creativity and love poured into these turkeys.

-Notecards 3 x 5 inches or 4 by 6 inches (or construction paper which is heavy weight cut to that size)
+- Notecards 3 x 5 inches or 4 by 6 inches (or heavy weight paper cut to that size)

-That is all there is to the craft.
-These look equally grand at the adult table and at the kids' table. be sure to take pictures before the meal begins!
+These look equally grand at the adult table and at the kids' table.
+Be sure to take pictures before the meal begins!

-Both the children and adults benefit from the bonding of contributing to a family event with the others.
+Both the children and adults bound from contributing to a family event with the others.
 It is this sort of activity which forms fond memories for years to come.